ramirezfx/mate-desktop-20.10/README.md

-2) Install x2go-client and connect to the machine via port 2222 and with this credentials you entered in docker-compose.yml Once you are loged-in you can create a new user with su-rights and delete the default mate-user
+2) Install x2go-client and connect to the machine via port 2222 and with this credentials you entered in docker-compose.yml Once you are loged-in you can create a new user with su-rights and delete the default mate-user Change the screen-resolution in the control-center Change the keyboard-layout in the control-center Change the language:
+Open a console and type
+`sudo dpkg-reconfigure locales`
+Log out and log in again